 Spanish from Chile is famously different from the standard version.
 There are a lot of Chilean words that you won’t find in RAE canon.
 For this reason, some people call “Chileno” the hardest version of Spanish to learn.

 It’s also known to have unclear pronunciations.
 This includes dropping the last –s and turning a final –ado into –ao by ignoring the d.
 If you stay the night in someone’s house, your host may ask if you want to go to sleep.
 You can answer Gracia-, estoy cansa-o.

 Just because the Chilean Spanish accent isn’t standard, doesn’t mean it’s not the best.
 I may be biased, but I think it’s one of the coolest-sounding accents on earth.
 If you go to Valparaíso, Chile to study abroad and learn Spanish, you certainly should focus on the Chilean accent.
 Plus it’s recognizable.
 Use a hip Chilean slang word anywhere else in the world and you’ve got an instant conversation starter.

 Which Spanish accent is the best?

 As you’ve guessed by now, the phrase ‘best Spanish accent’ is subjective.
 In general discussion, ‘best’ usually means an accent that is clearly spoken, with proper annunciation, and easily understood across the Spanish-speaking world.

-Some people claim that for these reasons Colombia has the best Spanish accent.
+Some people claim that for these reasons, Colombia has the best Spanish accent.
 Others say that Peru and Ecuador have the best Spanish accent.
-The Mexican Spanish accent as heard during football games or news programmes is easily understandable.
-Still others argue that Spain’s Spanish accent is the best for being the point of historic origin.
+The Mexican Spanish accent as heard during football games or news programs is easily understandable.
+Still, others argue that Spain’s Spanish accent is the best for being the point of historic origin.